swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-41-log-predictions-and-features-locally.md

     the final softmax decision.
 It is a much stronger drift signal than raw pixel statistics.

-    The input is the exact 4D (B, H, W, C) tensor returned by preprocess.
+    The input is the exact 4D (B, C, H, W) tensor returned by preprocess.
 Errors are intentionally not caught here: the caller computes every feature up front and guards the whole monitoring block, so a failure skips the whole record rather than writing a partial one.